National Curriculum assessment: Key Stage 1

+Teacher assessments are based on evidence gathered throughout the school year, including classroom work, observations, homework, and test results, providing a broader picture of a pupil's attainment than tests alone.

 In science, the only judgement available is 'Working at the Expected Standard', or alternatively an indication that the child has not yet met the expected standard for his/her age.
 Each judgement band is illustrated in the Teacher Assessment framework documentation by a number of descriptors of performance.
 To achieve a given standard, pupils must achieve all of the descriptors within that band.
 For pupils with Special Educational Needs a separate judgement may be made using a separate grading system known as P-levels.

 Judgements in reading, writing and mathematics are supported by test papers which are administered during May of Year 2.
 The reading and maths tests are statutory for schools.
 Schools can choose to use an optional Grammar, Punctuation and Spelling test to support judgements in writing.
 There is no test available for science.

 Key Stage 2

 During May of Year 6, the final year of Key Stage 2, children in state-funded schools (and independent schools if they so choose) undertake three National Curriculum Tests: Reading; Grammar, Punctuation and Spelling; and Mathematics.
 Writing is assessed solely based on teacher judgement against the assessment framework, following the recommendations of the 2011 Bew Review.
 Science tests are taken biennially by a selected sample of pupils to monitor national performance in science; the results of these tests are reported to their future secondary schools and parents by June.
 The test is taken in May.

 In addition to the tests, teachers are required to provide teacher assessments in the core subject areas of reading, writing, mathematics and science.
 As at Key Stage 1, these judgements are based on a framework of descriptors, for which a child must meet all requirements to be awarded the band grade.
 The judgements available at Key Stage 2 differ for the subjects because of the different roles played.
 Writing has most available judgements as it is part of the statutory accountability judgement.
 Reading and mathematics have fewer judgements as the statutory focus is on the test scores.
 Science has only one available judgement, as at Key Stage 1.
 The grades available, therefore, are: